skrub-data/skrub/README.rst

 See our `examples <https://skrub-data.org/stable/auto_examples>`_, or check out the `learning materials <https://skrub-data.org/skrub-materials/index.html>`_.

-The documentation (in Markdown format) is also bundled with the package itself.
+Documentation and examples are bundled with the package itself, in ``skrub/_docs``.
 After installing, you can find it at:

 .. code-block:: python